belbekyt/Javascript-API/README.md

 # Javascript-API
 Testing some operations on rest api with countries data.

 Using: HTML, CSS, JavaScript.
-I want to learn Tailwind CSS and use it here.
+Learning Tailwind-CSS and will try to use it here.

 Status: IN PROGRES...